FrugoFruit90/plml_convai/README.md

-# THE CODE WILL APPEAR IN THE DAY OF THE WORKSHOP
+# THE CODE WILL APPEAR ON THE DAY OF THE WORKSHOP

 # Tutorial on Conversational AI
 Teaching machines to accomplish tasks by conversing naturally with humans is challenging.
 Currently,